 Rainy days are no fun when they ruin your outdoor plans, but many people welcome the sight of rain because it gives them an excuse to stay inside without feeling guilty about sitting in front of the TV all day.

-Here’s a list of seven facts for you to think about the next time you’re stuck indoors because Mother Nature decided your lawn could use a drink of water.
+Here’s a list of 7 fun facts about rain for you to think about the next time you’re stuck indoors because Mother Nature decided your lawn could use a drink of water.

 1. There’s a spot on Earth that has never seen rain